Banana Fish: Side stories

 All four stories were encapsulated in Banana Fish: Another Story, a collected edition published by Shogakukan in 1997.
 The collection also includes Ura Banana (うら BANANA), a comedic fourth wall-breaking story where Ash and Eiji discuss fan mail the series has received with Yoshida.

 Anime

 Banana Fish was adapted into a 24-episode anime series produced by MAPPA and directed by Hiroko Utsumi, which aired on Fuji TV's Noitamina programming block and Amazon Prime Video from July 5 to December 20, 2018.
 The series was produced as a part of a commemoration project to mark the 40th anniversary of Yoshida's debut as a manga artist.
 The adaptation revises the setting of the series from the 1980s to the 2010s, adding modern references such as smartphones and substituting the Vietnam War with the Iraq War.
+On November 30, 2025, Amazon released English- and Spanish-language dubbed versions of Banana Fish produced using AI-generated voice acting.
+The release was Amazon's first anime dub to be produced using AI, and was removed from the platform after several days following widespread criticism.
+On July 12, 2026, Netflix announced that they have acquired the streaming rights to the anime for the US, Canada, UK, Ireland, and France and that a new dub (in both English and French) will be produced using human actors.
+The English dub was released on August 12, 2026.

 Other adaptations & tie-ins

 A radio drama adaptation of Banana Fish was produced by NHK in 1994, with a cast that featured Tohru Furusawa as the voice of Ash and Kazuhiko Inoue as the voice of Eiji.
 The adaptation was later released on CD, and was re-broadcast in 2018.
 Two novelizations of Banana Fish have been published.
 The first, a four-volume series written by Akira Endō, was published by KSS Comic Novels in 1998.
 Titled (Banana Fish マックス・ロボの手記, Banana Fish: Makkusu Robo no Shuki), the series tells the story of the manga from Max's perspective.
 The second, a three-volume series written by Miku Ogasawara based on the Banana Fish anime, was published by Shogakukan Bunko in 2018.
 Stage play adaptations of Banana Fish have been produced in 2005, 2009, 2012, and 2021.
 According to Yoshida, film rights for a live-action film adaptation of Banana Fish were at one point granted to Ryuichi Sakamoto, but no film was ever produced.

 Shogakukan, which published the Banana Fish manga, has published several art books related to the series, including the art book Angel Eyes in 1994 and the companion book Rebirth: The Banana Fish Official Guidebook in 2001.
 The company also published New York Sense in 2001, an art book credited to "Eiji Okumura" and marketed as a book of photographs taken by the character.